cysouw/diathesis/text/c04_summaryEpi.md

 ~~Tense~~ will almost not be mentioned here, mainly because it does not play an important role in German epithesis.
 The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Modality~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with the marking evidence that the speaker has for a statement.
 This turns out to be a very useful category for the analysis of various German epithetical constructions ([@sec:epithesis-evidentiality]).

-Additionally, I have added a section with epithetical construction that are functionally alike to a diathesis, but there is not formal remapping of roles.
+Additionally, I have added a section with epithetical constructions that are functionally alike to a diathesis, but there is not formal remapping of roles.
 These constructions are on the boundary between epithesis and diathesis.
 Structurally they are clearly epithetic, because there is no role-remapping.
-Yet, these constructions express a change in the relation between the participants and the lexical verb, so they might functionally be included in the realm of diathesis.
-For lack of a better term I have called them ~~diathetical epetheses~~ ([@sec:epithesis-diathetical]).
+Yet, these constructions express a change in the relation between the participants and the lexical verb, so they are functionally in the realm of diathesis.
+For lack of a better term I have called them ~~diathetical epitheses~~ ([@sec:epithesis-diathetical]).

 ## Temporal aspect {#sec:epithesis-temporal-aspect}

 The grammatical marking of aspect is commonly defined as linguistic expressions that specify the 'internal temporal constituency of a situation' [@comrie1976: 3].
 In this sense, the title of this section, ~~temporal aspect~~, might appear to be tautological.
-However, this designation is used here in opposition to a different set of categories specifying the spatial constituency of a situation, ~~spatial aspect~~, described in the next section.
-Temporal aspect in German includes a surprisingly large number of continuative expressions, besides constructions for the linguistically widespread habitual and progressive aspects.
+However, this designation is used here in opposition to a different set of categories that also specify the spatial constituency of a situation, ~~spatial aspect~~, described in the next [@sec:epithesis-spatial-aspect].
+Temporal aspect in German includes a surprisingly large number of continuative expressions, alongside constructions for cross-linguistically widespread habitual and progressive aspects.

 ### *Prozessperfekt* (*haben+Partizip*) {#sec:summary-prozessperfekt}